swan-io/use-form/README.md

 #### resetField

-Value will be set to `initialValue` and user feedback will be hidden (the field is not _talkative_ anymore).
+Value will be set to `initialValue`, and user feedback will be hidden (the field is not _talkative_ anymore).

 ```tsx
 type resetField = (name: FieldName) => void;